huzaifahp7/huzaifahp7.github.io/_writings/04-20-2025-quote1-happysad.md

 ---
-title: 'Spring Semester — A Note to a Friend'
+title: 'A Note to a Friend'
 date: 2025-04-20
 permalink: /posts/2025/06/08/note-to-a-friend
 tags: